dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ### Specify the DateTime.Kind when reading dates

 SQL Server discards the <xref:System.DateTime.Kind%2A?displayProperty=nameWithType> flag when storing a <xref:System.DateTime> as a [`datetime`](/sql/t-sql/data-types/datetime-transact-sql) or [`datetime2`](/sql/t-sql/data-types/datetime2-transact-sql).
-This means that DateTime values coming back from the database always have <xref:System.DateTimeKind> of `Unspecified`.
+This means that DateTime values coming back from the database always have a <xref:System.DateTimeKind> of `Unspecified`.

 Value converters can be used in two ways to deal with this.
 First, EF Core has a value converter that creates an 8-byte opaque value which preserves the `Kind` flag.
 For example: